499602D2/tg-launchbot/README.md

 	- ✅ perform API requests intelligently, as the monthly request quota is enough for only one request every 8 minutes

-		- don't update API on startup, unless it has been sufficiently long since last check: store requests in memory + storage
+		- ✅ don't update API on startup, unless it has been sufficiently long since last check: store requests in memory + storage

 		- ✅ use schedule to schedule requests: just before a launch is due, plus for when notifications are supposed to be sent

 		- ✅ a raw update schedule of once every 15 - 60 minutes

-	- check for launch notifications intelligently
+	- ✅ check for launch notifications intelligently

-		- on API update, check for updated launch times (notification send times) -> clear schedule queue -> schedule next checks for when a notification is supposed to be sent
+		- ✅ on API update, check for updated launch times (notification send times) -> clear schedule queue -> schedule next checks for when a notification is supposed to be sent

 	- ✅ store LL2 and SpX API data in the same database

-	**Other changes**
+	Other, less major changes

 	- add "show changelog" button under /help